johnj/php5-xcom/README.md

 # echo "extension=xcom.so" >> /your/php.ini
 </pre>

-A gcc-like toolchain, php headers, and libavro are required.
+A gcc-like toolchain, php headers, and libavro (installation instructions below) are required.

 Examples
 ========